wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 ♪ Down in the heart or hidden in the stars above ♪

-Would you like to play a driving game?
+YOUNG SHELDON: Would you like to play a driving game?

-Not really.
+MARY: Not really.
 I always lose.

-- I know.
+YOUNG SHELDON: I know.
 That's why it's fun.
 - (laughs)

-How about license plates with prime numbers  - followed by a cons...?
+YOUNG SHELDON: How about license plates with prime numbers  - followed by a cons...?
 - Why don't we just talk?

 Very well.

-You understand  that some people are gonna be intimidated by you  'cause of how smart you are?
+MARY: You understand  that some people are gonna be intimidated by you  'cause of how smart you are?

-Or maybe they'll recognize my intellect  and make me their leader.
+YOUNG SHELDON: Or maybe they'll recognize my intellect and make me their leader.

-Lord, look after my son.
+MARY: Lord, look after my son.
 Don't let him get stuffed in a gym bag.

 ♪ Bring me a higher love, oh, oh ♪